-Longitudinal Melanonychia= a lengthwise brown or black pigmentation of the finger or toe nail, due to melanin within the nail plate.
-It is often benign, arising from a mole of freckle and apparently more common in dark skinned, people over the age of 40 (Yup, I fit this profile).
-The most concerning cause of melanonychia is subungal melanoma (Bob Marley’s cancer aggressively spread to his brain and lungs from the melanoma under his toe nail.
+Longitudinal Melanonychia= a lengthwise brown or black pigmentation of the finger or toenail, due to melanin within the nail plate.
+It is often benign, arising from a mole or freckle, and apparently more common in dark-skinned, people over the age of 40 (Yup, I fit this profile).
+The most concerning cause of melanonychia is subungal melanoma (Bob Marley’s cancer aggressively spread to his brain and lungs from the melanoma under his toenail.
 He died at 36 years old.)

 I wrote this article not to raise panic but raise awareness.
-I never really get this personal but this particular experience is one I need to share with my readers.
+I never really get this person but this particular experience is one I need to share with my readers.
 I strongly encourage you to be aware and listen to your body but also look at it too.
-Continual cosmetic cover ups such as nail polishes will mask any signs coming from your nails.
+Continual cosmetic cover-ups such as nail polishes will mask any signs coming from your nails.

 Here’s the reality: